 In 2013, CMS began to publicly report on Hospital Compare the performance of hospitals on the risk-standardized THA/TKA complication measure as part of the IQR program.

 Questions and Comments

-CMS has contracted with Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE) to support the implementation of these measures.
-Send questions about the THA/TKA complication measure to Yale at: email@example.com.
-To ensure proper handling of inquiries, please reference the specific measure(s) and the specific program(s) to which your questions relate.
+CMS contracted with Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE) to develop, reevaluate, and support the implementation of this measure.
+Please submit questions about the complication measure to: email@example.com.
+For proper handling of inquiries, please reference the specific measure(s) and the specific program(s) to which your questions relate.
 Do NOT submit patient-identifiable information (e.g., Date of Birth, Social Security Number, Health Insurance Claim Number) to this address.

 For any additional questions about the Hospital IQR Program, contact the QualityNet Help Desk at firstname.lastname@example.org.